You work hard for your money – but does your money work hard for you? No one wants to work until they die, right?

 To get the help of this team you usually give them 1% of your account value annually as a fee.
-The theory is, however, that they will have earned you more than that 1% beyond your alternative investment management options.
+The theory is, however, that they will have earned you more than that 1%, beyond what you would have made through alternative investment management options.

-I will say that before you trade up to this option, you should read chapter 5 of this book by Tony Robbins and Peter Mallouk.
+Before you go with this option though, you should read chapter 5 of this book by Tony Robbins and Peter Mallouk.
 It will help guide you in choosing the right kind of advisor.
-There are some trap doors when you get to this level.
+There are some trap doors here, so tread carefully.

 A mix of the above

-It is possible that you end up using a few of the options above.
-Currently I am doing two of these myself.
-I have two retirement accounts, one of which I manage with the Permanent Portfolio method, while the other I have a firm manage, doing the Bogle method.
+It is possible that you will end up using a few of the options above.
+Currently, I am doing two of these myself.
+I have two retirement accounts, one of which I manage with the Permanent Portfolio method, while the other I have a firm managed with the Bogle method.

-You could make an argument that by doing this, I am not correctly invested because I have not committed to one strategy…and you would kind of be right.
-But I wanted to see which would do better.
-Over the last two years, the Permanent Portfolio has done better (that includes the Covid anomaly though).
+You could argue that I am not correctly invested by doing this because I have not committed to one strategy – and you may be right.
+I wanted to see which would do better.
+Over the last two years, the Permanent Portfolio has done better (that includes the COVID-19 anomaly, though).

 Closing Thoughts on How to Make Your Money Work for You…